Freddie Mercury: Solo career

-In addition to the two solo albums, Mercury released several singles, including his own version of the hit "The Great Pretender" by the Platters, which debuted at No. 5 in the UK in 1987.
+In addition to the two solo albums, Mercury released several singles, including his own version of the 1950s hit "The Great Pretender" by the Platters, which peaked at number four in the UK in 1987.
 In September 2006 a compilation album featuring Mercury's solo work was released in the UK in honour of what would have been his 60th birthday.
 The album debuted in the UK top 10.
-In 2012, Freddie Mercury: The Great Pretender, a documentary film directed by Rhys Thomas on Mercury's attempts to forge a solo career, premiered on BBC One.
+In 2012, Freddie Mercury: The Great Pretender, a documentary film on Mercury's attempts to forge a solo career, directed by Rhys Thomas, premiered on BBC One.

-In 1986 Mercury recorded two songs for Dave Clark's West End sci-fi musical Time.
-Mercury performed the title song and Clark played it to Laurence Olivier who starred as the hologram Akash in a pre-filmed segment for the musical in what was one of his last roles, with Clark recalling: "Laurence Olivier was a huge god of an actor.
-He narrated the album [Time], and, when Freddie came on, singing "Time", Olivier said, ‘Now, my dear boy, there’s an actor.’"
+In 1986, Mercury recorded two songs for Dave Clark's West End sci-fi musical Time.
+Mercury performed the title song and Clark played it to Laurence Olivier, who starred as the hologram Akash in a pre-filmed segment for the musical in one of his last roles.
+Clark recalled: "Laurence Olivier was a huge god of an actor.
+He narrated the album (Time), and, when Freddie came on, singing "Time", Olivier said, 'Now, my dear boy, there's an actor.'"
 Clark relayed the reaction of Olivier to Mercury: "I told Freddie and he was over the moon.
 I arranged for a dinner party at my place, Olivier came along and they got on like a house on fire."

-Between 1981 and 1983 Mercury recorded several tracks with Michael Jackson, including a demo of "State of Shock", "Victory", and "There Must Be More to Life Than This".
+Between 1981 and 1983, Mercury recorded several tracks with Michael Jackson, including a demo of "State of Shock", "Victory", and "There Must Be More to Life Than This".
 None of these collaborations were officially released at the time, although bootleg recordings exist.
 Jackson went on to record the single "State of Shock" with Mick Jagger for the Jacksons' album Victory.
-Mercury included the solo version of "There Must Be More To Life Than This" on his Mr. Bad Guy album.
+Mercury included the solo version of "There Must Be More to Life Than This" on his album Mr. Bad Guy.
 "There Must Be More to Life Than This" was eventually reworked by Queen and released on their compilation album Queen Forever in 2014.
-Mercury and Roger Taylor sang on the title track for Billy Squier's 1982 studio release, Emotions in Motion and later contributed to two tracks on Squier's 1986 release, Enough Is Enough, providing vocals on "Love is the Hero" and musical arrangements on "Lady With a Tenor Sax".
+Mercury and Roger Taylor sang on the title track for Billy Squier's 1982 studio release, Emotions in Motion, and later contributed to two tracks on Squier's 1986 release, Enough Is Enough, providing vocals on "Love is the Hero" and musical arrangements on "Lady With a Tenor Sax".
 In 2020, Mercury's music video for "Love Me Like There's No Tomorrow" was nominated for Best Animation at the Berlin Music Video Awards.
 Woodlock studio is behind the animation.